- Home

 Another study found that phloretin – a type of plant compound found in apples and pears – significantly increased the death of cancer cells.
 Even more promisingly, the study also found that phloretin may help to improve the effects of cisplatin, a common chemotherapy drug used to treat lung cancer.

-Why not add more apples into your weekly diet by trying some of these healthy apple recipes from BBC Good Food?
+Why not add more apples to your diet by trying some of these healthy apple recipes from BBC Good Food?

 3. Turmeric